 Yes, from session 2019-20, 3rd Language will have an option of Sanskrit/ Marathi/ German

 One sports activity plus one performing Arts.
 Swimming twice a week.

 Apart from the PTM which happens 4 times a year the teacher, if she feels the need to, will communicate to you via the ERP.
 You too can contact the teacher in the same manner.

 It is a name that is inspired by the Pole Star.
 It means the Leading guiding light.
 The Sanskrit writing means “Let’s move towards light and enlightment.”

-The school is not commercial in its approach, the fees will be increased in consultation with the PTA and in proportion to the inflation and expense schedule.
+The school is not commercial in its approach, moreover; if required, the fees will be increased in consultation with the PTA and in proportion to the inflation and expense schedule.

 Students of Grade I and II do not carry daily homework.
 Only reinforcement independent work is assigned to them as and when needed.